hwu0010/ENIGMA-PD/docs/projects/ongoing/neuropsych.md

   <figcaption>Harmonisation Workflow</figcaption>
 </figure>

-Read more about this study in the pre-registration (*coming soon!*)
+Read more about this study in the [OSF preregistration](https://osf.io/caxzb/overview).

 [Link to GitHub repository](https://github.com/ENIGMA-infra/psych-in-harmony)